 The journal’s purpose is to advance the AT industry by (a) fostering communication among stakeholders interested in the field of AT, including manufacturers, vendors, practitioners, policy makers, researchers, consumers with disabilities, and family members; (b) facilitating evidence-based demonstrations and case-based dialogue regarding effective AT devices and services; and (c) helping stakeholders advocate for effective AT devices and services.
 Articles may be submitted under three categories: Voices from the Field, Voices from the Industry, Voices from Academia.
 Refer to the ATOB Editorial Policy for more information.

-Here’s a short video, from the ATOB Social Hour at the ATIA 2021: At Connected conference, introducing ATOB, the free online access and subscription, and how to become a reviewer or an author: ATOB: An Introduction
+Here’s a short video, introducing ATOB, the free online access and subscription, and how to become a reviewer or an author: ATOB: An Introduction

 Subscribe for free and download past issues in multiple accessible formats.